Last Updated : 11 August 2023

 - Your right to lodge a complaint with the supervisory authority.
 We suggest that you contact us about any questions or if you have a complaint in relation to how we process your personal information.
 However, you do have the right to contact the relevant supervisory authority directly.
 To contact the Commissioner for the Protection of Personal Data in Cyprus, please visit the Commissioner's website for instructions.
 Alternatively, you may contact the authority of the country you reside in.
 Please find further details here.

-If you wish to exercise any of these rights, please visit the dedicated page here.
+If you wish to exercise any of these rights, please contact us at firstname.lastname@example.org.
 Please note that you may be required to prove your identity for us to service you.
 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.